todogroup/ospology/ospo-book/content/en/05-chapter.md

 **Protect your environments, including development, build, test, and distribution:**

-1. Use multi-factor authentication (MFA) to make it harder for attackers to gain access.
+1. Use Multi-Factor Authentication (MFA) to make it harder for attackers to gain access.
 1. Secure your build environment.
 See OpenSSF SLSA for more guidance [^11].

-**Use automated tools in your continuous integration (CI) pipeline to catch security issues early:**
+**Use automated tools in your Continuous Integration (CI) pipeline to catch security issues early:**

 1. Use multiple types of tools, as each may find different problems, see the Guide to Security Tools [^12].